CMU-IDS-2022/assignment-2-outliers/writeup.md

 ![A screenshot of the dashboard](screenshot.png)

-This dashboard informs the user about the spread of the Coronavirus in the United States.
+This dashboard informs the user about the spread of the <b>Coronavirus</b> in the <b>United States</b>.
 Through the visualizations the viewer can gain insight into various parameters such as the trend in cases, vaccination, hospitalizations and deaths.
 The dashboard also aids in finding out whether the Coronavirus has affected Males more than Females and which Age groups are most affected.
 Through this dashboard we aim to inform the user about the trends and spread of the